Quantum-Accelerators/quacc/tests/README.md

 ## Troubleshooting Tests

 If you ever need to inspect files from a failed test run, you can find them in the `_quacc_scratch` and `_quacc_results` directories that are created in the current working directory.

+## Requirements

+The `requirements.txt` files in this directory are those used on GitHub Actions and corresponding to the optional dependency groups listed in `pyproject.toml`.